juankamilomarin/parameterstore/README.md

 A pointer to your struct, your implementation of the parameter store and the tag name are provided to the LoadParamsGroup function.

-and specify the tag which provides the parameter name for each field

 ## Example

 ```go